gradle/gradle/subprojects/docs/src/docs/release/notes.md

 These defaults are the same as what was previously used, so there should be no changes to the default behavior.

-### --show-gradle-version (-V) flag
+### Show Gradle version information in console output (`--show-gradle-version`/`-V`)

-The `-V` flag (long form `--show-gradle-version`) instructs Gradle to first print version information and then continue executing any requested tasks.
+The `-V` flag (long form `--show-gradle-version`) instructs Gradle to print version information and continue executing any requested tasks.
 This is in contrast to the pre-existing `-v` (long form `--version`) flag which prints version information and then immediately exits.

 This flag may be useful in CI environments to record Gradle version information in the log as part of a single Gradle execution.